DavisNoah02/Teach_To_Give_Technical_Test/README.md

 ## JITU Community
-~This Repo includes a few C++ code tests to evaluate the level of understanding  of basic program concepts.
+~This Repo includes a few C++ code tests to evaluate the level of understanding  of basic programming  concepts.